by Keramet Reiter

 After the police arrived Davidson denied the neighbor’s accusations, telling the officers that he knew A, had just been in her home where they had masturbated together, and the neighbor saw him zipping up his pants as he left after the encounter.

-During a search of Davidson’s backpack, police found a ...
+During a search of Davidson’s backpack, police found a bottle ...

 On September 4, 2015, an Ohio federal district court dismissed a lawsuit brought against a former prison doctor following the suicide of a prisoner under his care.

 Ohio prisoner Gregory Stamper was in extreme pain due to damage to his nervous system.
 Dr. Myron Lyle Shank, the physician responsible for Stamper’s medical care, refused to prescribe pain medication.
 Stamper committed suicide on June 1, 2011 at the Allen Correctional Institution, and the Ohio Justice and Policy Center, a Cincinnati-based prisoners’ rights group, filed a lawsuit alleging the failure to treat his severe pain caused him to take his life.

 Federal judge Edmund A. Sargus, Jr. ruled that Dr. Shank’s treatment of Stamper was not deliberately indifferent to his serious medical needs because the doctor had determined the medication Stamper was using was ineffective and Stamper had misused the medication.

 A review by prison officials conducted after Stamper’s suicide concluded that Dr. Shank had improperly canceled medication and treatment of patients without first examining them, and had failed to conduct proper follow-ups of the patients he did see.

 A previous investigation by the Ohio State Medical Board resulted in a citation issued on January 12, 2011, which stated Shank had inappropriately ...